 Omar Gónzalez is the coach of Fernando Alarza, Antonio Serrat, Camila Alonso and Maria Ortega among others

-After a long season (which has not yet ended) we interviewed Omar Gonzalez, responsible for the section of the Galician Triathlon Federation of the Galician Center for Sports Tecnification of Pontevedra and coach of Fernando Alarza among other elite triathletes.
+After a long season (which is not over yet) we interviewed Omar González, responsible for the section of the Galician Triathlon Federation of the Galician Center for Sports Tecnification of Pontevedra and coach of Fernando Alarza among other elite triathletes.

 Good Omar.
 Most of the elite triathletes you train have been competing at the highest level for many months.
 How is that basic work in preseason to get then perform for so many months?

 From November to the month of March we focus on developing the key aspects of triathlon that we believe are necessary to perform at the highest level for the rest of the season.